 Spyres ability to blend vocal registers is shown in Balena il man del figlio from Rossini’s Ermione.
 It is a two act tragic opera first performed in Naples in 1819.
 This aria is sung by Pirro the son of Achilles and the king of Epirus during the third scene of Act 2.
 The high notes are expected, but note the low ones.
 The whole scena is presented here.
 A tanto duol… Ascolta, o padre is from Bellini’s Bianca e Fernando which was the composer’s first staged opera (as Bianca e Gernando in 1826).

 Now the two Otellos.
 Rossini’s version was first performed in 1816, the same year as the premiere of his Barber.
 The story deviates substantially from Shakespeare’s play.
 All the action takes place in Venice.
 In addition to Otello, Rodrigo and Iago are tenor roles.
 There is also an alternative happy ending.
 Ah! sì, per voi già sento occurs in Act 1.
 The great love duet from Verdi’s Otello concludes what had been a tumultuous act with a blissful and poignant close.
 Spyres is joined by the late soprano Elizabeth Connell.
 Note how the color of his tone changes to the dramatic texture needed for Verdi’s Moor.
 Già nella notte densa.
 I’m almost certain that he’ll add this role to his staged repertoire before too long.

 The title of this article is deliberately provocative.
 The other candidates for the successor to Richard Tucker, thus far the only American tenor who can bear comparison with the best from Europe, who are currently active all sing at the Met.
-The failure to bring him to the USA’s premiere opera company can be considered nothing less than malfeasance.
+The failure to bring Spyres to the USA’s premiere opera company can be considered nothing less than musical malfeasance.
 One has to go back a century to Leo Slezak to find a tenor whose range approached that of Spyres.